New0/direct-stripe/README.md

 First release => functionnal button for payment/donation and subscriptions.
 Logs users and transactions in WordPress admin.
-Set custom styles and automaed emails.
+Set custom styles and automated emails.

 Display the Stripe button on your site with a simple shortcode [direct-stripe]